kurron/jvm-development-environment/README.md

 as inspiration. **Do not blindly copy the customizations as they are specific to a particular person.**

 # Change History
+1. VirtualBox 5.1.12 support, RedHat now has a current version of Git installed.
+Firefox, Chromium and Evince now installed by default.
+Numerous version upgrades.
 1. Smaller download, replaced ext4 with xfs, updates to Docker, IntelliJ, PyCharm, WebStorm, Node JS, Atom, Packer and VirtualBox 5.1.10 support
 1. VirtualBox 5.1.8 support